Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ4: Commonality Association

+All studied frameworks show high cross-framework commonality in symptoms (0.76--0.86) and root causes (0.80--0.88).
+Component-level similarity (0.62--0.81) is lower, largely due to \langchain's disproportionate concentration of bugs in the Knowledge components (Section~\ref{sec:component}).
+Nevertheless, the lower bound of 0.62 still indicates substantial commonality overall.
+These patterns suggest a layered evaluation framework: universal black-box oracles for common symptoms, complemented by white-box testing targeting framework-specific bug-prone components to improve diagnosis and coverage.

-\subsubsection{Inter-dimensional Relationships}
+\subsection{Inter-dimensional Relationships}

-Chi-squared tests confirm significant associations ($p < 0.001$) across all analyzed dimension pairs, indicating that failure characteristics are interdependent.
+Chi-squared tests confirm significant associations ($p < 0.001$) across all analyzed dimension pairs, indicating that bug characteristics are interdependent.
 Strongest associations involve Root Cause with Symptom ($\chi^2 = 241.19, V = 0.384$) and Component ($\chi^2 = 472.56, V = 0.537$), while the association between Symptom and Component is also substantial ($\chi^2 = 171.16, V = 0.289$).

 Table~\ref{tab:relation} lists significant category pairs from post-hoc analysis ($N$ denotes frequency).
-We omit pairs involving \textit{Others} symptom or documentation-only issues, abbreviating ``Unexp.
-State'' (\textit{Unexpected Intermediate State}), and ``Unexp.
-Sequence'' (\textit{Unexpected Execution Sequence}).
-These associations reveal two failure patterns unique to agentic frameworks.
-First, faults in \textbf{Orchestration} components frequently manifest as \textbf{Unexpected Intermediate State} and \textbf{Unexpected Execution Sequence}, indicating that frameworks often fail to maintain state and sequence integrity across complex topologies.
+We omit pairs involving Others symptom or documentation-only issues.
+These associations reveal two bug patterns newly observed in agentic frameworks.
+First, faults in Orchestration components frequently manifest as Unexpected Intermediate State and Unexpected Execution Sequence, indicating that frameworks often fail to maintain state and sequence integrity across complex topologies.
 For instance, in \crewai-1463~\cite{crew1463multistartflow}, the workflow failed to handle multi-start configurations, leading to untracked execution paths~\cite{crew1463multistartflow}.
-Second, the association between \textbf{Action/Knowledge} components and \textbf{General Programming Faults} highlights a lack of defensive logic in deterministic components when handling edge cases triggered by LLM interactions.
+Second, the association between Action/Knowledge components and General Programming Fault highlights a lack of defensive logic in deterministic components when handling edge cases triggered by LLM interactions.
 These relationships enable the design of symptom-based test oracles and targeted defensive mechanisms to mitigate the specific root causes.